 Recent work also recognizes that choices made throughout the research process can affect the relative likelihood of false alarms (overestimating the probability and/or magnitude of hazards) or missed warnings (underestimating the probability and/or magnitude of hazards), known respectively as Type I and Type II errors.
 Researchers may choose different methods depending on which type of error they view as most important to avoid, a choice that may reflect social values (Douglas, 2009; Knutti, 2018; Lloyd and Oreskes, 2018).
 This reflects a fundamental trade-off between the values of reliability and informativeness.
-When uncertainty is large, researchers may choose to report a wide range as ‘very likely’, even though it is less informative about potential consequences.
+When uncertainty is large, researchers may choose to report a wide range as very likely, even though it is less informative about potential consequences.
 By contrast, high-likelihood statements about a narrower range may be more informative, yet also prove less reliable if new evidence later emerges that widens the range.
 Furthermore, the difference between narrower and wider uncertainty intervals has been shown to be confusing to lay readers, who often interpret wider intervals as less certain (Løhre et al., 2019).

-Climate information, co-production, and climate services
+Climate Information, Co-production and Climate Services

-In AR6, ‘climate information’ refers to specific information about the past, current, or future state of the climate system that is relevant for mitigation, adaptation and risk management.
+In AR6, ‘climate information’ refers to specific information about the past, current or future state of the climate system that is relevant for mitigation, adaptation and risk management.
 Cross-Chapter Box 1.1 is an example of climate information at the global scale.
-It provides climate change information potentially relevant to the global stocktake, and indicates where in AR6 this information may be found.
+It provides climate change information with potential relevance for the global stocktake, and indicates where in AR6 this information may be found.

 Responding to national and regional policymakers’ needs for tailored information relevant to risk assessment and adaptation, AR6 emphasizes assessment of regional information more than earlier reports.
-Here the phrase ‘regional climate information’ refers to predefined reference sets of land and ocean regions; various typological domains (such as mountains or monsoons); temporal frames including baseline periods as well as near term (2021–2040), medium term (2041–2060) and long term (2081–2100); and global warming levels (Sections 1.4.1 and 1.4.5; Chapters 10, 12, and Atlas).
-Regional climate change information is constructed from multiple lines of evidence including observations, paleoclimate proxies, reanalyses, attribution of changes and climate model projections from both global and regional climate models (Section 1.5.3, Chapter 10, Section 10.2 to 10.4).
-The constructed regional information needs to take account of user context and values for risk assessment, adaptation and policy decisions (Section 1.2.3, Chapter 10, Section 10.5).
+Here the phrase ‘regional climate information’ refers to predefined reference sets of land and ocean regions; various typological domains (such as mountains or monsoons); temporal frames including baseline periods as well as near term (2021–2040), medium term (2041–2060) and long term (2081–2100); and global warming levels (Chapters 10 and 12, Sections 1.4.1 and 1.4.5, and Atlas).
+Regional climate change information is constructed from multiple lines of evidence including observations, paleoclimate proxies, reanalyses, attribution of changes and climate model projections from both global and regional climate models (Sections 1.5.3 and 10.2–10.4).
+The constructed regional information needs to take account of user context and values for risk assessment, adaptation and policy decisions (Sections 1.2.3 and 10.5).